ilanschnell/bitarray/README.rst

    the last byte, and the allocated memory for the buffer (in bytes).

-``bytereverse()``
+``bytereverse(start=0, stop=<end of buffer>, /)``
+   Reverse the bit order for the bytes in range(start, stop) in-place.
+   The start and stop indices are given in terms of bytes (not bits).
-   For all bytes representing the bitarray, reverse the bit order (in-place).
+   By default, all bytes in the buffer are reversed.
-   Note: This method changes the actual machine values representing the bitarray; it does *not* change the endianness of the bitarray object.
+   Note: This method only changes the buffer; it does not change the endianness of the bitarray object.

 ``clear()``